A new movement is creating ways for low-income people to invest in real estate

 PRICHEP: John Haines founded CIT eight years ago.
 It's a project of Mercy Corps, the international relief and development agency.

-HAINES: So what we did was - brilliantly, right? - just go ask people what's going on in their lives.
-What's missing in their neighborhood?
+HAINES: So what we did was brilliantly - right? - just go ask people what's going on in their lives.
 Do they save?
 Do they invest?

 PRICHEP: Some people were saving, but nobody was investing.